-The successful applicant can commence at any time up to 30 September 2022, at a La Trobe University campus, and willing to spend typically 12 months based in Bayreuth, Germany.
+The successful applicant can commence at any time from 01 February 2023 to 01 July 2023, at a La Trobe University campus, and willing to spend typically 12 months based in Bayreuth, Germany.

-There is one joint PhD scholarship available to applicants, competitively awarded and selection is based on academic merit and suitability to the selected project.
+There are two joint PhD scholarships available to applicants, competitively awarded and selection is based on academic merit and suitability to the selected project.
 Please contact the lead supervisor listed for more information.

-Addressing the footwear needs of female runners through the use of immersive technology: Implications of biomechanically-driven design on injury prevention, health, and wellbeing
+Project: Addressing the footwear needs of female recreational runners through the use of immersive technology: Implications of biomechanically-driven design on injury prevention, health, and wellbeing

 Lead Supervisor: Rodrigo Bini